2017 State of Sustainability Report

 Below are the top initiatives at work regarding waste:

-- Facilities services, Sodexo, Bon Appetit, and CSC have worked to install waste and recycling centers in the Worner Campus Center.
-These centers clearly designate waste streams and are intended to increase the college’s diversion rate from a landfill.
-The CSC plans to install these recycling centers in about 30 buildings on campus with specific design adjustments for each building if necessary.
+- Facilities services, Sodexo, Bon Appetit, and CSC have worked to install uniform waste, compost, and recycling centers across campus.
+This is an expanded program from an initial pilot in the Worner Center.
+These containers clearly designate waste streams and are intended to increase the college’s diversion rate from a landfill.
+The college has also designed a campus-wide waste diversion standard with bins designated for landfill, single-stream recycling, and compost waste.
+This standard was largely deployed in spring of 2018.

 - The CSC plans to work to reduce the number of pages printed on a year-to-year basis in the future.
 With the addition of Papercut, printing was made more efficient and easier, which has resulted in an increase in number of pages printed per person.
 The Office of Communications has already begun to email students and faculty their printing history in an effort to decrease printing.